jorgeyanesdiez/CIStatusAggregator/README.md

 * **Endpoint** -> **Remote** -> ***JobNameFilterMode***

   Only applicable when *JobNameFilterRegex* is defined.
-May be "Blacklist" or "Whitelist".
+May be *Blacklist* or *Whitelist*.

-  When "Blacklist", all jobs that match *JobNameFilterRegex* are excluded from the result.
+  When *Blacklist*, all jobs that match *JobNameFilterRegex* are excluded from the result.

-  When "Whitelist", only jobs that match *JobNameFilterRegex* are included in the result.
+  When *Whitelist*, only jobs that match *JobNameFilterRegex* are included in the result.